 Basic lifestyle changes can help you lower your cholesterol level naturally.

-Monitoring a cholesterol level on a monthly basis is the best way to keep an eye on it.
-You can adjust your diet and lifestyle changes according to the report of your cholesterol.
-This way you will be able to keep yourself away with the risk of heart disease and stroke.
+Monitoring cholesterol levels monthly is the best way to keep an eye on them.
+You can adjust your diet and lifestyle based on your cholesterol report.
+This way, you will be able to keep yourself away from the risk of heart disease and stroke.

-Regular exercise and taking a healthy diet can prevent the risk of high cholesterol.
+Regular exercise and a healthy diet can help reduce the risk of high cholesterol.

 The Best Natural Ways to Lower Cholesterol Are: